-In July 2021 the UK Government has not yet adopted a plan to get to zero carbon, however the UK Government is promising the Net Zero Strategy in the run-up to November’s Glasgow COP26.
-While the National Audit Office in July 2021 used its requested report “Net zero and local government in England” to point out that current actions are nowhere near sufficient to reach the targets set in UK law.
+In August 2021 the UK Government has not yet adopted a plan to get to zero carbon, however the UK Government is promising the Net Zero Strategy in the run-up to November’s Glasgow COP26.
+While the National Audit Office in July 2021 used its governement requested report “Net zero and local government in England” to point out that current actions are nowhere near sufficient to reach the targets set in UK law.

 The UK Government has already committed to achieve net zero carbon emissions by 2050 and enshrined in law 78% reduction by 2035.
 There have been many policies/plans and some government actions aimed at reducing greenhouse gas emissions (GHGs).
 However, there are also many government actions which are increasing GHGs emissions – new roads, new runways, new oil exploration, removal of legislation to require low energy houses and almost a new coal mine.
 There is no single plan or even a single government department that is coordinating all these activities, but in 2008 the Climate Change Act established the Committee on Climate Change to keep score, partly by seeing whether current progress is sufficient to get to net zero by 2050 and 22% by 2035 – the CCC Pathway.